Donate Now!

 Dr. Kasunka Kankanam Gamage – PGY3

-Dr. Kasunka Kankanam Gamage is originally from Sri Lanka and obtained her medical degree from the University of Ruhuna.
-She also completed a Master’s in Community Health at the University of Toronto.
-Her experiences of growing up in a village and working in various healthcare settings have inspired her to address social determinants of health and promote health equity.
-She is particularly interested in mental health and addictions, sexual and reproductive health, rural health services and health policy.
-Outside of medicine, she enjoys baking, cooking, hiking, and travelling.
+Dr. Kasunka Kankanam Gamage is originally from Sri Lanka, where she obtained her medical degree from the University of Ruhuna and worked as a primary care physician in both urban and rural settings.
+After immigrating to Canada, she completed a Master’s in Community Health at the University of Toronto and contributed to addictions research at the Lunenfeld-Tanenbaum Research Institute, Sinai Health.
+She is currently pursuing a Master’s in Health Policy, Management, and Evaluation at the University of Toronto.
+Her upbringing in a rural village and her diverse clinical experiences have shaped her commitment to addressing the social determinants of health and advancing health equity.
+Her areas of interest include mental health and addictions, rural public health, health policy and medical education.
+Outside of medicine, she enjoys baking, cooking, hiking, and traveling.

 Dr. Oscar Pico Espinosa – PGY3